 Dual Recovery Anonymous

-In the same vein as Al-Anon and Nar-Anon, Dual Recovery Anonymous (DRA) is an important support group for both dual-diagnosis addicts as well as their family members, spouses, friends, and other loved ones.
+In the same vein as Al-Anon and Nar-Anon, Dual Recovery Anonymous (DRA) is an important support group for both those with a dual-diagnosis as well as their family members, spouses, friends, and other loved ones.
 Built upon the same Twelve Steps and Twelve Traditions as the other essential twelve-step programs, Dual Recovery Anonymous recognizes that dual-diagnosis patients need support not only for addiction, but for the other co-occurring, or comorbid, disorder from which they suffer.
 For loved ones of dual-diagnosis patients, this provides a support network in which they can receive the encouragement and education needed to facilitate understanding and to recovery from the secondhand effects experienced as a result of a loved one’s dual diagnosis.

 Adult Children of Alcoholics